 There is so much to see here.
 It can all seem a little overwhelming — but discovering the most famous landmarks in Ireland is an excellent place to start…

-Amidst all the history here it is easy to forget that Ireland is also extraordinarily well-endowed with incredible natural landscapes with waterfalls, wind-swept coastlines, stunning mountains and the improbably Giant’s Causeway.
+Amidst all the history here it is easy to forget that Ireland is also extraordinarily well-endowed with incredible natural landscapes with waterfalls, wind-swept coastlines, stunning mountains, and the improbably Giant’s Causeway.
 Many you might recognize from films made in Ireland.

 But first – what is a landmark?

 A landmark is a recognizable natural or artificial feature that typically stands out from its environment and has become a local or national symbol.
 For modern tourists, a landmark is useful for navigation – in terms of both being a physical waypoint and in trying to help you organize your itinerary.